Galaxy Quenching from Cosmic Web Detachment: A multistreaming formalism for cosmic web Interactions

 \section{A multistreaming formalism for cosmic web Interactions}

-Identifying CWD events in individual haloes is a complex and computationally expensive task that involves identifying the primordial filamentary network and following its evolution as the halo grows until the point of detachment (see Sec \ref{sec:satellite_accretion}).
-This limits the practical analysis to only a few haloes with current computational resources and analysis techniques, preventing large statistical studies.
-We instead propose to use the dynamical state of the cosmic web to identify the most likely regions where CWD events occur.
-The motivation for this approximation is the idea that CWD is the result of non-linear interactions between galaxies and the cosmic web.
+The CWD model can be used to predict to first order the star formation history of a galaxy, and in particular its quenching time.
+Identifying CWD events in individual halos is a complex and computationally expensive task that must be done on a case by case basis.
+We instead propose to use the dynamical state of the cosmic web to identify the \textit{most likely regions} where CWD events occur.
+The underlying assumption here is that CWD events are the result of non-linear interactions between galaxies and the cosmic web and that CWD alone can explain the bulk of star formation quenching.

 We start by noting that in the three cases presented in Fig. \ref{fig:toy_model} in order for CWD to occur the trajectories of a galaxy and a nearby structure such as another galaxy, group, filament or wall must cross.
 As a first approximation we can then associate web detachment events with shell-crossings at some meaningful scale.
 Consider for instance a major merger event (case A in Fig. \ref{fig:toy_model}).
-The two merging galaxies correspond each to an initial Lagrangian volume that collapsed and became non-linear.
-The merger is the union of the two Lagrangian clouds into one single Lagrangian volume.
-We can choose a sufficiently large smoothing scale in Lagrangian space where the patch corresponding to each of the two proto-galaxy clouds will not shell-cross right until the merger.
-At this scale the merger event will look like a shell-crossing in the smoothed Lagrangian space.
-The same applies to interactions between galaxies and clusters, filaments or walls.
+The two merging galaxies correspond each to an initial Lagrangian volume that collapsed and became non-linear and the merger is the union of the two Lagrangian clouds.
+We can choose a sufficiently large smoothing scale in Lagrangian space where the patch corresponding to each of the two proto-galaxy clouds will shell-cross at merger.
+The same principle can be applied to interactions between galaxies and clusters, filaments or walls.

 The use of a Lagrangian smoothing to identify shell-crossing events at a scale of interests introduces the need to define such scale:

 Where $R_{\rm WD}$ is the scale defining web detachment events, $M_{\rm WD}$ is its equivalent mass and $\rho_m$ is the mean density of the Universe.
 By smoothing the initial power spectrum at this scale we produce a universe lacking structures less massive than $M_{\rm WD}$ \citep{Aragon10b, Aragon13}, \citep[see also][]{Suhhonenko11}.
 We then have: